aamnapm/upgrade-spring-to-3.00/README.md

 # upgrade-spring-to-3.00
 If you want use Spring 3.0.0 and Java 17 and Swagger your config should be like below.
 I wrote some note in below file please read  and do it

-# After a year i decided to update my project and use new version of dependencies, But I was injured :joy:
+# After a year, I decided to update my project and use new version of dependencies, But I was injured :joy:
 ### At first increase spring parent to 3.0.0
 ```
 <parent>